geoboom/facemask-workshop/README.md

 The purpose of this repository is to **help you get started with the basic tools :hammer: and code :computer:** needed to follow along in the workshop.
 It will also serve as the single source of truth, hosting the latest version of our facemask :mask: detector workshop material :books:.

-We hope that you will find great joy and meaning in our workshop! :joy:
+We hope that you will find great joy and meaning in our workshop! :joy: Consider giving this repository a star :star: if you found it helpful!

 # Table of contents: